monome/docs/ansible/kria.md

 The TIME modifier lets each parameter update on a different clock divider.
 With the time mod key held, the top row is highlighted to let you select a clock division between 1 at the left and 16 at the right.
 You may wish to have parameters within a track share clock dividers, or quantize changes to the clock division to occur only at the end of the current loop - these settings can be configured on the [time page](/docs/ansible/kria#time).

 The PROBABILITY modifier lets you program the probability of taking no action for a sequence step of a particular parameter.
 With the probability mod key held, the 4 center rows of each column of the grid act as a fader controlling the probability that the parameter will change to its next programmed value when the step is reached.
-The default is that reaching the step will update the parameter 100% of the time, you can set individual steps to ccur with 50% probability, 25% probability, or 0% probability.
+The default is that reaching the step will update the parameter 100% of the time, you can set individual steps to occur with 50% probability, 25% probability, or 0% probability.

 #### Trigger Ratcheting